 Everyone plans their year around their vacation.
 It’s that one much anticipated time when we can lay back, enjoy the scenery, and leave all the stress of work behind.
 So you ask yourself, What’s it going to be this year?
 Are we going to the white sand beaches of Bali?
 Are we going to go museum hopping in Paris?
 Is our ski trip to Aspen long overdue?”

 You could be anywhere in the planning stages of your dream trip.
-You could have just settled on a destination and booked your tickets and reservations.
+You could have just settled on a destination and booked your Limo Find, tickets, and reservations.
 You could have just written down your list of top 10 places to go and are now saving up for when you can go.

 Whatever the case may be, one thing that you’re absolutely going to need is a travel budget.
 Why is that you ask?
 Well, it’s no surprise that a vacation can do a number on your bank account.